bogzbonny/yeehaw/_TODO.md

     window_test broken by cca0752
 01. file_nav_test broken
     file_nav_test broken by bbd32af

-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^  DONE  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 01. 12a753e breaks widget_test and window_test
 01. seperate out Event from ReceivableEvent
 01. terminal editor logic should not check for editor closure during drawing but use a hook!

+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^  DONE  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+01. window_resize not working

 01. editor element
     - uses the $EDITOR env variable